waittim/mask-detector/README.md

 ```bash
 $ python3  -c "from models import *; convert('cfg/yolo-fastest.cfg', 'weights/best.pt')"
 ```
+### 2. Inference
 With the model you got, the inference could be performed directly in this format: `python3 detect.py --source ...` For instance, if you want to use your webcam, please run `python3 detect.py --source 0`.

 There are some example cases:

  <img src="https://github.com/waittim/waittim.github.io/raw/master/img/mask-examples.jpg" width = "600"  alt="examples" align=center />

-If you want to convert the model to the ONNX format (Not necessary), please check [20-PyTorch2ONNX.ipynb](https://github.com/waittim/mask-detector/blob/master/modeling/20-PyTorch2ONNX.ipynb)
+Hint: If you want to convert the model to the ONNX format (Not necessary), please check [20-PyTorch2ONNX.ipynb](https://github.com/waittim/mask-detector/blob/master/modeling/20-PyTorch2ONNX.ipynb)

-### Deployment
+## Deployment

 The deployment part works based on NCNN and WASM.

+### 1. Pytorch to NCNN
 At first, you need to compile the NCNN library.
 For more details, you can visit [Tutorial for compiling NCNN library ](https://waittim.github.io/2020/11/10/build-ncnn/) to find the tutorial.